Our Story

 Chess

-The average gamer plays for about 6 hours of video games every week.
+The average gamer plays video games for about 6 hours every week.
 The debate as to whether video games are good or bad has been going on for a long time and will continue.

-In Inspirasi, we offer an alternative to video games; Chess.
+In Inspirasi Schools, we offer an alternative to video games: Chess.

 All Inspirasi students will learn to play chess through our comprehensive, structured and modular programme designed by world class chess players.

-Research has shown the chess increases brain activity and can help improve a player’ IQ.
-It is a game that teaches and improves the student’s analytical and problem solving skills as players are always thinking two or three moves in advance.
+Research has shown chess increases brain activity and can help improve a player’ IQ.
+It is a game that teaches analytical and problem solving skills and improves the student’s analytical and problem solving skills as players are always thinking two or three moves in advance.
 It is a game of patience and strategy where players look at their own vulnerable positions, making sacrifices with the aim of cornering the opponent.
 Every move is a unique step and requires a sense of creativity.
-It helps improve memory as players need to memorise sequences and the logic behind those many strategies.
+It helps improve memory as players need to memorise sequences and the logic behind strategies.
 Research even suggests that chess can improve reading skills of the student as the cognitive processes for both activities are similar.

 "P" – Place